nilgradisnik/markdown-rs/README.md

 # Markdown Rust
-A distraction free Markdown editor.
+Fast, simple, distraction free Markdown editor.

 ## Motivation
 There seem to be no simple, fast Markdown editors on Linux.
 Most of them are built with some version of Chrome and Javascript.